absmach/magistrala-docs/docs/dev-guide/authorization.md

 ## Examples

-### Domain Viewer with Channel & Thing
+### Domain Viewer with Channel & Client

-user_6 creates new channel and thing with the names channel_201 and thing_201 respectively.
-Then connects both channel_201 and thing_201.
+user_6 creates new channel and client with the names channel_201 and client_201 respectively.
+Then connects both channel_201 and client_201.

 ![group_users_viewer_1](../diagrams/group_users_viewer_1.svg)